6.2.14 Special Guardianship Orders

 Any backdating of payments will only be considered where there has been a delay from the point in time it would be reasonable to have reached a decision regarding a payment.

 Backdating of payments will generally not pre-date a Special Guardianship Order being made where a child is fostered.

-Backdated payments should not pre-date the decision of the Head of Branch to agree financial support.
+Backdated payments should not pre-date the decision of the Head of Specialist Services to agree financial support.

 Backdated payments should be proportionate to need and where financial hardship is considered as a consequence of not providing the appropriate support when initially requested.In the case of significant periods of time, from when a request was made for support that was not appropriately supported upon reviewing all the circumstances of the case, any payment will be proportionate to need rather than based on entitlement.